 GPCC Upper East Regional Secretary Cautioned Youth Against Negative Foreign Influences

-The Upper East Regional Secretary of the Ghana Pentecostal and Charismatic Council (GPCC), Pastor Sylvester Kusi Obuadum, has cautioned Ghanaian youth against what he termed as “blind learning” and the unrestrained adoption of foreign cultures, warning that these trends are contributing significantly to the nation’s moral decline.
+The North East Regional Secretary of the Ghana Pentecostal and Charismatic Council (GPCC), Pastor Sylvester Kusi Obuadum, has cautioned Ghanaian youth against what he termed as “blind learning” and the unrestrained adoption of foreign cultures, warning that these trends are contributing significantly to the nation’s moral decline.

 Speaking on issues affecting the moral fabric of the country with GPCC News, Pastor Obuadum observed that Ghana is experiencing a worrying decline of values, largely fueled by excessive exposure to social media and the rapid spread of an unhealthy youth behaviour.